SAP/sqlalchemy-hana/docs/index.rst

     from sqlalchemy.ext.compiler import compiles

     @compiles(CreateColumn, 'hana')
-    def use identity(element, compiler, **kw):
+    def use_identity(element, compiler, **kw):
-        text = compiler.visit create column(element, **kw)
+        text = compiler.visit_create_column(element, **kw)
         text = text.replace('NOT NULL', 'NOT NULL GENERATED BY DEFAULT AS IDENTITY') return text

-    t = Table('t', meta, Column('id', Integer, primary key=True), Column('data', String))
+    t = Table('t', meta, Column('id', Integer, primary_key=True), Column('data', String))

     t.create(engine)

-LIMIT/OFFSET support
+LIMIT/OFFSET Support
 --------------------

-SAP HANA supports both LIMIT and OFFSET, but it only supports OFFSET in conjunction with LIMIT i.e. in the select statement the oﬀset parameter cannot be set without the LIMIT clause, hence in sqlalchemy-hana if the user tries to use oﬀset without limit, a limit of 999999 would be set, this has been done so that the users can smoothly used LIMIT/OFFSET as in other databases that do not have this limitation.
+SAP HANA supports both LIMIT and OFFSET, but it only supports OFFSET in conjunction with LIMIT i.e. in the select statement the oﬀset parameter cannot be set without the LIMIT clause, hence in sqlalchemy-hana if the user tries to use oﬀset without limit, a limit of 999999 would be set, this has been done so that the users can smoothly use LIMIT/OFFSET as in other databases that do not have this limitation.

-RETURNING support
+RETURNING Support
 -----------------

-Sqlalchemy-hana does not support RETURNING in the INSERT, UPDATE and DELETE statements toretrieveresultsetsofmatchedrowsfromINSERT,UPDATEandDELETEstatementsbecausenewly generated primary key values are neither fetched nor returned automatically in SAP HANA and SAP HANA does not support the syntax: INSERT...
+Sqlalchemy-hana does not support RETURNING in the INSERT, UPDATE and DELETE statements to retrieve result sets of matched rows from INSERT, UPDATE and DELETE statements because newly generated primary key values are neither fetched nor returned automatically in SAP HANA and SAP HANA does not support the syntax: INSERT...
 RETURNING...

 Constraint Reﬂection
 --------------------